-Engineers need strong technical abilities and know-how, as well as creative problem-solving skills and plenty of imagination.
+Engineers need to be problem solvers with plenty of creativity and imagination.
 Sylvan's Engineering courses in Delaware give budding engineers the chance to build these types of skills — and have a whole lot of fun as they do!
-Kids love to figure out how toys, gadgets and other devices work, so we tailor our sessions to explore real-world challenges in architecture and mechanics.
-Your child will team up with a buddy to build, test and optimize various objects and structures every week, mastering critical 21st century STEM concepts (science, technology, engineering and math) along the way.
-After all, learning doesn't feel like a frustration when it's a lot of fun at the same time!
+Kids love to figure out how toys, gadgets and other devices work, so our sessions are built around real-life mechanical and architectural challenges.
+Your child will work with a buddy to build and redesign different structures every week, getting to grips with crucial concepts in STEM (science, technology, engineering and math) along the way.
+After all, there's no reason why learning can't be fun and engaging!

 There's no better way to learn engineering concepts than by applying them to real-life challenges.
-That's why our weekly sessions task students to design and build new and exciting LEGO® machines and K'NEX® structures.
+That's why our students are presented with new and exciting LEGO® and K'NEX® building activities each week.
 And they don't only build them: they also test them, enter them into friendly competitions and redesign them using the new principles they've learned.
-In other words, the budding mechanic, engineer or architect in your life will always be fully supported, motivated and engaged at Sylvan — so don't be surprised when your son or daughter can't stop talking about bridges, race cars and other exciting hands-on projects!
+In other words, you can count on us to engage, support and excite the budding engineer, architect or mechanic in your family — so expect race cars, bridges and other stimulating projects to become the main topic of conversation during your car rides together!

-Our Engineering courses in Delaware focus on creativity, and also feature:
+Creative learning starts here!
+Our Engineering courses in Delaware feature:

 - Handy projects: We know all about app-based learning, but this is all about learning by doing.

 - STEM concepts: You can never be too young to start learning vital 21st century competencies.